MateusMarinheiro/nix-env-tutorial/nix-shell-tutorial/step2/text.md

 <details>
 <summary>Description</summary>
-The **description** section is self explanatory.
+The <b>description</b> section is self explanatory.
 Here you can give a brief commentary on your flake.
 Customise it to your liking if you want it shouldn't affect the rest of the tutorial.
 </details>

 <details>
 <summary>Inputs</summary>
-The **inputs** section is a bit more complex but not to worry.
+The <b>inputs</b> section is a bit more complex but not to worry.
 In this section you can specify dependencies that your flake needs in order to be built.
 These dependencies can come from multiple sources such as:
   - Github
   - Generic git repositories
   - Your file system